-- 46 For contracts with direct participation features, an entity insurer may choose not to recognise in CSM but in profit or loss some or all of the changes in the effect of financial risk on the insurer's share of underlying items when the financial risk is mitigated by a derivative, a reinsurance contract held or a non-derivative.
+- 51 For contracts with direct participation features, an entity insurer may choose not to recognise some or all of the changes in the effect of financial risk on the insurer's share of underlying items when the financial risk is mitigated by a derivative, a reinsurance contract held or for a non-derivative recognised at profit in loss as a change in the CSM, but in profit or loss.
 The documentation requirement for this option is analogous to that for hedge accounting in IFRS 9.
 This risk mitigation requirement is to be applied prospectively from the transition date of the standard.
-An entity is allowed to apply the fair value approach to such a group of insurance contracts when meeting the requirements for risk mitigation. - 47 IFRS 4 allows to apply shadow accounting to avoid volatility in OCI and profit or loss when insurers meet the conditions to apply it.
+Alternatively, an entity is allowed to apply the fair value approach to such a group of insurance contracts when meeting the requirements for risk mitigation. - 52 IFRS 4 does not deal with hedge accounting for insurance contracts.